NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

     *Protection from you:* Choose a reliable Internet Provider.

+* **Insecure Interfaces** and API's: 3rd parties can create an insecure application to interact with the cloud services, e.g. to provision, manage, orchestrate and monitor the VMs through such interfaces.

+    *Protection from the provider:* Set up the cloud platform such that external software does not have privileges to provision, manage and orchestrate VMs (or only allow this for trusted software).

 * **Lack of full control**: Especially in ready-to-use *SaaS* services, customers often have no control over updates or upgrades.
 They can find a new version of the service was provided overnight, removing a feature they needed, or adding one that raises new security issues.

 * **Insufficient knowledge**: Many organisations rush into the cloud without knowing about the potential issues and risks and how to mitigate them.

-    *Protection by you:* Pay attention in this Module and you will have the required knowledge.
+    *Protection by you:* Pay attention in this Module and you will have the required knowledge to protect your resources adequately.

 #### VM-specific vulnerabilities

 Virtual machines have a number of their own vulnerabilities.
 A malicious virtual machine can potentially access other instances through shared memory, network connections, and other shared resources.
-Fortunately, these security concerns are being addressed.
+Fortunately, these security concerns can be addressed effectively in a well-managed cloud.
 Most intrusions can be prevented by the users applying traditional security measures, as we have discussed in Module 5 ("Mitigating Risks").

 Most VM specific vulnerabilities stem from the *hypervisor*.
 There are a number of different types of security breaches on the hypervisor level: